 Ultimately, I felt as if the content was modeled more for an overseas encounter where .50 caliber rounds and guys carrying a SAW were prevalent, rather than for domestic law enforcement or civilians who would be fighting from a vehicle.
 During the ballistics demo, we saw most of the rounds stop or deviate in the surfaces of the car, which would lead me to believe that there is some value in using those surfaces for temporary cover or concealment.
 However, the tactics in this class had you disregard the vehicle completely based on stories of .50 caliber rounds or automatic weapons fire cutting vehicles apart overseas.
 While I’m sure that happens, I’ve not seen many instances of that occurring state-side, so that tactics seemed at odds with a state-side setting.
 Even the idea that the bad guy is trying to kill the car contradicts what we see in law enforcement shootings.
 Most times, the goal is to injure or assassinate an officer who just so happens to be in or around a vehicle.

-My major complaints for the class involve down time and safety.
-There was a lot of down time during this class.
+My major complaints about the class involve downtime and safety.
+There was a lot of downtime during this class.
 All told, at least 50% of the time on the range was spent on war stories.
-That ate up a lot of the time available for instruction, and accounted for the fact that I shot a combined total of 100 rounds or less in a projected 800 round class.
+That ate up a lot of the time available for instruction and accounted for the fact that I shot a combined total of 100 rounds or less in a projected 800 round class.
 As far as the safety aspect goes, I do not think it's acceptable to point my weapon at any person I'm not legally and morally justified in shooting.
-The “sweeping” vs. “flagging” discussion should never have occurred, because the shooters in the class should have been given the tools and knowledge to be safe prior to any live fire exercises being conducted.
+The “sweeping” vs. “flagging” discussion should never have occurred because the shooters in the class should have been given the tools and knowledge to be safe prior to any live-fire exercises being conducted.